apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/design.md

 ## Glossary

 **DAG：** The full name is Directed Acyclic Graph, the abbreviation is DAG.
 Tasks in the workflow are assembled in the form of a directed acyclic graph, and topological traversal performs from zero degree entry nodes until there are no subsequent nodes.
-Examples are as follows:
+The following are the examples:

 <p align="center">
   <img src="/img/dag_examples_cn.jpg" alt="dag example"  width="60%" />